0%

 Bay windows

 Since their use in castles during the English Renaissance, bay windows have come a long way.
-Today—in mansions and modest homes alike—bay windows are beloved because they allow for sweeping views of lawns and gardens outside, and allow sunlight inside the home as the sun moves across the sky over the course of a day.
+Today—in mansions and modest homes alike—bay windows are beloved because they offer sweeping views of lawns and gardens outside and let sunlight into the home as the sun moves across the sky throughout the day.

 Best for: Allow tons of natural sunlight to flood in through a wide bay window in the kitchen or living room.
 The angled side windows typically open, improving ventilation in the space.